 Acknowledgments:

-TS, AZ and ERM are supported by The Israel Science Foundation under Grant No. 1941/20.
-MA is supported by the Director, Office of Science, Office of Basic Energy Sciences, of the US Department of Energy under Contract No. DE-AC02-05CH11231 through the Gas Phase Chemical Physics Program, Chemical Sciences Division.
+TS, AZ, and ERM were supported by The Israel Science Foundation under Grant No. 1941/20.
+MA was supported by the Director, Office of Science, Office of Basic Energy Sciences, of the US Department of Energy under Contract No. DE-AC02-05CH11231 through the Gas Phase Chemical Physics Program, Chemical Sciences Division.

 1. Rasaiah, J.C., S. Garde, and G. Hummer, Water in Nonpolar Confinement: From Nanotubes to Proteins and Beyond.
 Annual Review of Physical Chemistry, 2008.
 59(1): p.
 713-740.